dkaser/unraid-plugin-release-action/README.md

 - `go_dir`: If set, sets up Go using the `go.mod` and `go.sum` in the specified directory.
 - `build_script`: Bash script to run before building the Slackware package.
 Use this to prepare files in `src/`.
 - `changelog_releases`: Number of releases (including the current one) to include in the plugin changelog.
+- `build_prereleases`: When `true`, allows creating preview versions of your plugin.
+Pre-releases generate a `-preview.plg` file for testing, which gets promoted to the main `.plg` file once the GitHub release is unmarked as pre-release.

 ## Action Files